umbraco/UmbracoDocs/Reference/Searching/Examine/Quick-Start/index-v8.md

 ---
 versionFrom: 8.0.0
+versionTo: 8.0.0
 ---

 # Quick start

-_This guide will help you get setup quickly using Examine with minimal configuration options.
+_This guide will help you get set up quickly using Examine with minimal configuration options.
 Umbraco ships Examine with 3 indexes: internal, external, and members.
 The internal index should not be used for searching when returning results on a public website because it includes content that has not been published yet.
-Instead you can use the external index to get up and running._
+Instead, you can use the external index to get up and running._

 ## Performing a search

 :::note
-In the coming examples the Umbraco Starter Kit has been used, as it provides some example content that can be searched.
-Some of the examples below therefore may require 'the setting up of templates, etc' if you are following the guide on your own existing site.
+In the coming examples, the Umbraco Starter Kit has been used, as it provides some example content that can be searched.
+Some of the examples below therefore may require 'the setting up of templates, etc' if you are following the guide on your existing site.
 :::

-The starter kit comes with some Templates, Document Types and content nodes created already.
+The starter kit comes with some Templates, Document Types, and content nodes created already.
 We will use some of these to set up a basic search system.
-This is a 'Quick Start' guide, as much more complex searches are possible with Examine.
+This is a 'Quick Start' guide, as many more complex searches are possible with Examine.

 We will make it possible to 'search' on the _People_ page, by adding a search bar to the template page: `people.cshtml` - add the following form at the top of the template, but underneath the `<nav>` element: